 The market for our common stock will likely be characterized by significant price volatility when compared to more established issuers and we expect that it will continue to be so for the foreseeable future.
 The market price of our common stock is likely to be volatile for a number of reasons.
 First, our common stock is likely to be sporadically and/or thinly traded.
 As a consequence of this lack of liquidity, the trading of relatively small quantities of common stock by our stockholders may disproportionately influence the price of the common stock in either direction.
 The price of the common stock could, for example, decline precipitously if even a relatively small number of shares are sold on the market without commensurate demand, as compared to a market for shares of an established issuer which could better absorb those sales without adverse impact on its share price.
-Secondly, we are a speculative investment due to our lack of profits to date and substantial uncertainty regarding our ability to develop and commercialize a drug product from our new or existing technologies.
-As a consequence of this enhanced risk, more risk-adverse investors may, under the fear of losing all or most of their investment in the event of negative news or lack of progress, be more inclined to sell their shares on the market more quickly and at greater discounts than would be the case with the shares of an established issuer.
+Second, we are a speculative investment due to our lack of profits to date and substantial uncertainty regarding our ability to develop and commercialize a drug product from our new or existing technologies.
+As a consequence to sell their shares on the market more quickly and at greater discounts than would be the case with the shares of an established issuer.
 We cannot make any predictions or projections as to what the prevailing market price for our common stock will be at any time or as to what effect the sale of common stock or the availability of common stock for sale at any time will have on the prevailing market price.

 OUR MANAGEMENT OWNS A SIGNIFICANT PERCENTAGE OF OUR OUTSTANDING COMMON STOCK.
-IF THE OWNERSHIP OF OUR COMMON STOCK CONTINUES TO BE HIGHLY CONCENTRATED IN MANAGEMENT, IT MAY PREVENT OTHER STOCKHOLDERS FROM INFLUENCING SIGNIFICANT CORPORATE DECISIONS.
+IF THE OWNERSHIP OF OUR COMMON STOCK CONTINUES TO BE HIGHLY CONCENTRATED IN management, it may prevent other stockholders from influencing significant corporate decisions.

-As of November 9, 2018, our executive officers and directors own, as a group, approximately 33.0% of the outstanding shares of our common stock.
-Additionally, our executive officers and directors own, as a group, options and warrants exercisable for approximately 11.9% of our outstanding common stock, assuming exercise of such options and warrants.
+As of September 30, 2019, our executive officers and directors own, as a group, approximately 32.7% of the outstanding shares of our common stock.
+Additionally, our executive officers and directors own, as a group, options and warrants exercisable for approximately 10.7% of our outstanding common stock, assuming exercise of such options and warrants.
 As a result, our management could exert significant influence over matters requiring stockholder approval, including the election of our board of directors, the approval of mergers and other extraordinary transactions, as well as the terms of any of these transactions.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which could in turn have an adverse effect on the fair market value of our company and our common stock.
 These actions may be taken even if they are opposed by our other stockholders.

-The requirements of being a public company may strain our resources, divert management's attention and require us to disclose information that is helpful to competitors, make us more attractive to potential litigants and make it more difficult to attract and retain qualified personnel.
+The requirements of being a public company MAY strain our resources, divert management's attention and require us to disclose information that is helpful to competitors, make us more attractive to potential litigants and make it more difficult to attract and retain qualified personnel.